Disclaimer and Evidentiary Explainer of Statements About Dating - App Risk and Harm

 be a licensed mental health professional;

-have at least 10 years of relevant clinical practice providing services to couples or to individuals experiencing intimate-partner or relationship concerns; and
+have at least 10 years of relevant clinical practice providing services to couples or individuals experiencing intimate-partner or relationship concerns; and

-Safeguards Should Function as a System
+Safeguards Ideally Function as Systems

 identity and age verification;

-relevant criminal background screening;
+relevant criminal background check;

 evidence-informed psychological and behavioral screening;